foadmoha/python-zeep/docs/client.rst

 -----------------------

-The ServiceProxy object is a simple object which will check if an operation exists for attribute or item requested.
+The ServiceProxy object is a simple object which will check if an operation exists for the attribute or item requested.
 If the operation exists then it will return an OperationProxy object (callable) which is responsible for calling the operation on the binding.